worashf/worashf/README.md

 - 💞️ I am looking to collaborate on different kinds of software projects to hone my problem-solving skills.
 - 📥 I am open to offers and looking for remote jobs.
 -  🤔 Evolving and learning new things every day.
-- 📫 People can reach me by email: uppert83@gmail.com.

 <div style= "display:flex; gap: 3px; flex-direction:row">